 The symptoms of altitude sickness develop when you ascend quickly to a high altitude.
 The condition mainly affects people from 2,500ft to 8,200ft.

 When you suffer from Acute Mountain Sickness (AMS), you tend to have symptoms like headache, nausea, vomiting, dizziness, tiredness, loss of appetite, and shortness of breath.
 If you suffer from any mentioned symptoms, you must immediately inform your guide or friend during your hike.

 Ignoring the symptoms can lead you to suffer from severe conditions like High-altitude cerebral edema (HACE) and High-altitude pulmonary edema (HAPE).

 HACE can develop quickly within a few hours if you do not treat AMS.
 It can cause swelling in the brain due to the lack of oxygen.
-HACE symptoms include headache, weakness, nausea and vomiting, loss of coordination, feeling confused, and hallucinations.
+HACE symptoms include headaches, weakness, nausea and vomiting, coordination loss, confusion, and hallucinations.